-Family and Consumer Science Education and Extension: MS
+Family and Consumer Sciences Education and Extension: MS

+This degree program can be completed online or on campus.
 A thesis is required.
-Most of the coursework (30 credits) is available online, requiring few trips to the Logan campus.
+Students completing this degree online will need to meet virtually or in person with their chair and committee members on a regular basis to complete their thesis research.
 This degree is recommend for those who will be working in an area of education requiring research in addition to teaching or those seeking a PhD.

-- MS - Logan , Beaver, Bicknell, Blanding (USU Eastern), Brigham City, Castle Dale, Cedar City, Cortez, Delta, Ephraim, Grantsville, Heber City, Ignacio, Junction, Kanab, Kaysville, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Panguitch, Park City, Price (USU Eastern), Randolph, Richfield, Roosevelt (Uintah Basin), Salt Lake, St George, Thanksgiving Point, Tooele, Tremonton, Vernal (Uintah Basin), Wendover
+- MS - Logan , Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cedar City, Cortez, Delta, Ephraim, Grantsville, Heber City, Junction, Kanab, Kaysville, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Panguitch, Park City, Richfield, Roosevelt (Uintah Basin), Salt Lake, St George, Tooele, Tremonton, USU Eastern (Price), Vernal (Uintah Basin), Wendover , Online

 - Secondary teaching